-The BMI, coma scale, and NIHSS codes should only be reported as secondary diagnoses.
+The BMI, coma scale, NIHSS codes and categories Z55-Z65 should only be reported as secondary diagnoses.

 15. Syndromes

 Follow the Alphabetic Index guidance when coding syndromes.
 In the absence of Alphabetic Index guidance, assign codes for the documented manifestations of the syndrome.
 Additional codes for manifestations that are not an integral part of the disease process may also be assigned when the condition does not have a unique code.